Ohiocteator22/Lifeless-Forge/IMPORTANT/Readme.md

 no they are not viruses, and no they will not destroy your PC, if you are unsure, the file are open-access so you can ask any Ai to check what it does

-REQUIRES- FORGE.EXE TO EXIST IN DOWNLOADS FOLDER
-IF FORGE.EXE IS LOCATED IN ANY OTHER FOLDER CHANGE THE REGISTRY EDITOR
+REQUIRES- FORGE.EXE TO EXIST IN IN THE REPOSITORY ARCHIVE IF FORGE.EXE IS LOCATED IN ANY OTHER FOLDER CHANGE THE REGISTRY EDITOR

+## TO USE THE REGISTRY FILES-
+DOWNLOAD THE FILE PROVIDED BELOW, GOTO THE "dist/" folder and run the .reg file YOU **NEED** TO HAVE FORGE.EXE IN THE dist/ Folder alongside the .reg files or it will NOT WORK